phpwax/slimmodel/README.md

 Magic.

-Data is returned as simple objects.
+Data is returned as simple data.
 If you need anything more complicated then write helper methods to transform.

 Joins and advanced filters can be created by using the functionality in Querybuilder.
 For example here's a query that mimics a CMS style router.